Icekingroyale/LoopStudiosLandingPage/README.md

 ### What I learned

-I learnt about the usage of the tag '<figcaption>'
+I learnt about the usage of the tag `figcaption`

 To see how you can add code snippets, see below: